Nick-Sullivan/resume-website/README.md

    When it comes to terraform, there are two things to note

    - Terraform **does not** support creation/deletion of domains.
-Domains aren't designed be regularly edited.
+Domains aren't designed to be regularly destroyed.
    - Terraform **does** support creation/deletion of hosted zones.
 But, it will generate a **new** delegation set.
 If the delegation set does not match the one used by the domain, it will not work.

    The workaround is in the folder `website_domain`, which creates a new delegation set.